 My biggest pet peeve?
 Being late.

-If I’m late for an appointment it–even by just a couple of minutes–I feel frazzled and disorganized.
-In some cases, it even feels like I’ve broken a promise, especially if someone is sitting there waiting on me.
+If I’m late for an appointment – even if by just a couple of minutes – I feel frazzled and disorganized.
+It feels like I’ve somehow broken a promise, especially if I know someone is sitting there waiting on me.
 Suffice it to say that I like to be on time, if not early.

-It’s probably not surprising, then, that I also like to arrive at the airport early when I travel.
-I’ve had enough unexpected snafus, like long security lines and gate changes (and even a flight that left earlier than scheduled once) to know that the physical stress I experience makes running late feel more like self abuse.
+It’s probably not surprising, then, that arriving early is something I almost always do when traveling.
+I’ve had plenty of snafus, though — like long security lines and last-minute gate changes (and even a flight that left earlier than scheduled once) — to know that the physical stress I experience makes running late feel more like self-abuse.

-Having a few extra minutes to get a cup of coffee or take a walk through the terminal makes a big difference, and it’s much more appealing to me than running to my gate in a state of panic.
-For that reason, getting to the airport early is an act of self-care.
+Having a few extra minutes to get a cup of coffee or take a walk through the terminal makes a big difference for my emotional well-being.
+And it’s a heck of a lot more appealing than running to my gate in a state of panic.
+For that reason alone, arriving early to the airport early is an act of self-care.

 Knowing our unique tendencies, preferences, and needs is the first step to designing a personal self-care practice.

-What do you need in order to be at your best?
+What do you need to be at your best?